m4ykey/Valfi/README.md

 - [The FADER](https://www.thefader.com/)

 ## Resources
-The icons used in the application are from the website [svgrepo.com](https://www.svgrepo.com/) and [Google Icons](https://fonts.google.com/icons), animations are from the site [LottieFiles](https://lottiefiles.com/)
+The icons used in the application are from the website [svgrepo.com](https://www.svgrepo.com/) and [Google Icons](https://fonts.google.com/icons)